 By: Seamus Fay

-Mixed & Mastered by Humbeats
+Mixed and Mastered by Spare Monkey Studios

 By: Shamus Hill